 At that time, certain underground gasworks structures were left behind: gas holders and tanks cut in the sandstone and containing coal tar.

 To this day, there remains by-products of those gasworks - tanks containing coal tar and large volumes of contaminated soil - underneath Hickson Road and the as-yet undeveloped sections of the site.
-The NSW Environment Protection Authority has requested site remediation and the Barangaroo Delivery Authority, as the landowner on behalf of the NSW Government, is managing this process.
+The NSW Environment Protection Authority has requested site remediation and Infrastructure NSW, as the landowner on behalf of the NSW Government, is managing this process.
 You can find details of the remediation project here.